-However, one of the most severe problems with depression is that it handicaps a person’s capacity to experience intrinsic motivation.
-On the outside, this makes people with depression seem listless, if not lazy.
+One of the most severe problems with depression is that it negatively impacts a person’s capacity to experience intrinsic motivation.
+On the outside, this makes teens with depression seem listless, if not lazy.
 But looking deeper within, this is a form of pain that affects nearly every aspect of life in a debilitating way.

 Depression also affects extrinsic motivation.
 A cookie sounds nice, but it might not feel worth the bother.
 One of the significant symptoms of depression is anhedonia, which ranges from a dampened sense of joy to pure joylessness – things that used to taste good taste less good, and things that used to be fun are less fun.
 Things that used to be interesting are unimportant.